-During the year ended March 31, 2014, the First Nation had no transactions with Wincrief.
-At March 31, 2014, the First Nation owed \$43,199 to Wincrief, which is included in accounts payable and accrued liabilities in these financial statements.
+During the year ended March 31, 2015, the First Nation had no transactions with Wincrief.
+At March 31, 2015, the First Nation owed \$43,199 to Wincrief, which is included in accounts payable and accrued liabilities in these financial statements.

-The audited financial statements of Wincrief for the year ended March 31, 2014 were not available at the time of approval of these financial statements.
+The audited financial statements of Wincrief for the year ended March 31, 2015 were not available at the time of approval of these financial statements.
 The audited financial statements of Wincrief for the year ended March 31, 2012 contained a note regarding going concern.
-Subsequent to March 31, 2014, Wincrief filed for bankruptcy protection.
+During the year ended March 31, 2014, Wincrief filed for bankruptcy protection.